-The process for selling residential real estate in NYC doesn’t differ much from one building type to another.
+The process for selling residential real estate in New York City doesn’t differ much from one building type to another.
 Except if the property is in a co-op building.
-After the contract of sale is agreed to, due diligence conducted, and the mortgage is approved, there remains the co-op board interview.
-One of the most vexing things about NYC real estate is that co-op boards can reject a buyer for any reason or no reason at all.
+After the contract of sale is agreed to, due diligence is conducted, and the mortgage is approved, the co-op board interview remains.
+One of the most annoying things about New York City real estate is that co-op boards can reject a buyer for any reason or no reason at all.

 Talk to your co-op board.Talk to your co-op board.

 Go over their letters of recommendation.Go over their letters of recommendation.

 Ask for the board application early.Ask for the board application early.

 Ask about their occupation.Ask about their occupation.

 Check their overall appearance.Check their overall appearance.